cilium/cilium/Documentation/contributing/development/dev_setup.rst

 Making Changes
 ~~~~~~~~~~~~~~

 #.
-Make sure the ``master`` branch of your fork is up-to-date:
+Make sure the ``main`` branch of your fork is up-to-date:

    .. code-block:: shell-session

-      git fetch upstream master:master
+      git fetch upstream main:main

 #.
-Create a PR branch with a descriptive name, branching from ``master``:
+Create a PR branch with a descriptive name, branching from ``main``:

    .. code-block:: shell-session

-      git switch -c pr/changes-to-something master
+      git switch -c pr/changes-to-something main

 #.
 Make the changes you want.
 #.
 Separate the changes into logical commits.